MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/assign-teams-add-on-licenses.md

 Before you get started, review the following requirements:

-- If you're using on-premises Public Switched Telephone Network (PSTN) connectivity for hybrid users, you only need to assign a Phone System license.
+- If you're using on-premises Public Switched Telephone Network (PSTN) connectivity for users, you only need to assign a Phone System license.
 Do NOT assign a Calling Plan license.

-- Because of the latency between Microsoft 365 and Microsoft Teams, it can take up to 24 hours for a user to be assigned a Calling Plan after you assign a license.
-If the user isn't assigned a Calling Plan after 24 hours, [contact support for business products - admin help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- After assigning a Microsoft Calling Plan to a user, it can take up to 24 hours before they will see the dial pad in their Teams client.
+If the dial pad is not shown in 24 hours, check your [dial pad configuration](../dial-pad-configuration.md).
+If necessary, you can also [contact support](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - You'll get an error message if you haven't purchased the correct number of licenses.
 If you need to buy more Calling Plan licenses, choose the option to buy more.

-- Even if your users are assigned Enterprise E5 licenses, you still need to assign [Communications Credits](../what-are-communications-credits.md) licenses to them if they want to make or receive calls from the PSTN.
+- Even if your users are assigned Enterprise E5 licenses, you still need to connect them to the PSTN.
+You have several [PSTN connectivity options](../pstn-connectivity.md), including Microsoft Teams Calling Plans, Direct Routing, or Operator Connect.

 - After you assign Calling Plan or Communication Credits licenses to your users, you'll need to get phone numbers for your organization, and then assign those numbers to users.
 For step-by-step instructions, see [Set up Calling Plans](../set-up-calling-plans.md).